Devashrutha/Devashrutha/README.md

 - 📫 How to reach me **sdevashrutha630@gmail.com**

-- ⚡ Fun fact **Electrons don't carry energy; the electric field does the work!
+- ⚡ Fun fact, **electrons don't carry energy; the electric field does the work!
 Electrons are just pawns in the grand scheme of EM waves!**

-- ⚡ Fun fact **Every electron in the universe is the same!**
+- ⚡ Fun fact, **every electron in the universe is the same!**

 <h3 align="left">Connect with me:</h3>
 <p><img align="right" src="https://github-readme-stats.vercel.app/api/top-langs?username=devashrutha&show_icons=true&locale=en&layout=compact" alt="devashrutha" /></p>